keniasousa/keniasousa.github.io/_posts/2018-02-05-bp-overview.markdown

 other departments.
 Project managers use them to group and prioritize requirements.
 Auditors use them as a guide so they don't forget any phase.
 Senior managers finally see which processes they have to focus on if they want to satisfy their customers.
-With time, we could see these diagrams on their office walls.
+With time, you will see these diagrams on their office walls.

 It is challenging to create an overview when a process is complex, procedures